Easybel/RNAseq/README.md

     - [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) trimms bad quality reads and removes adapters, that are specified by the company

-- **Reads mappen**
-  - Die getrimmten reads werden mit [Star](https://github.com/alexdobin/STAR) auf die Referenz gemappt
-  - mit featurecounts (subread) wird die Anzahl der reads bestimmt, die auf die feature entfallen
+- **Mapping the reads**
+  - The trimmed reads are mapped with [Star](https://github.com/alexdobin/STAR) against the fasta reference
+    - keep in mind that we have to decide what to do with multimapping reads!
+  - with featurecounts (subread), we count the number of reads that map to a specific feature, specified for the reference in the gtf file

 - **Count quantification/ analysis**
-  - Was bedeuten die counts pro feature jetzt? --> das wird in R (matlab?) analysiert
+  - Now perform

 - **Other software**